 PR is far from static -- rather it is an exciting and dynamic strategy.
 It adapts and evolves as new technologies and tactics emerge.
 As you'll see in this post, such developments as artificial intelligence and influencer marketing have been widely adopted by PR pros, with stellar results.

-How to Elevate Your PR Strategy in the Coming Year
+12 Essential Ways to Elevate Your PR Strategy in the Coming Year

 1. Tell a Story